chrislalos/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/csi-delauth-hook/index.md

 The `value` object is the parameter to pass to the command.
 For the `com.okta.action.update` command, `value` should be an object containing a `credential` property set to one of the following values:

 - `VERIFIED`: The user is authenticated successfully
-- `UNVERIFIED`: The user fails to authenticate due to invalid credential
+- `UNVERIFIED`: The user fails to authenticate due to invalid credentials
 - `ACCOUNT_LOCKED`: The user account is locked
 - `ACCOUNTOUN_DISABLED`: The user account is disabled
 - `PASSWORD_EXPIRED`: The user password has expired